HowDoIGitHelp/CMSC23MDNotes/mdNotes/Logic_Programming_Paradigm.md

 Logic programming's disadvantages are indeed similar to functional programming, but much worse.
 The obvious inefficiency due to the absence of state is much more evident in logic programming because of the thorough approach of backtracking in proof search.
-The strangeness of logic programming as compared to the imperative way of thinking is also much worse than functional programming (at least functional and imperative share the concept of functions Prolog only has predicates, Haskell is strange but Prolog is way stranger).
+The strangeness of logic programming as compared to the imperative way of thinking is also much worse than functional programming (at least functional and imperative share the concept of functions Prolog only has predicates, Haskell is strange, but Prolog is way stranger).
-Because of these logic programming is relegated to solving niche problems in various domains.
+Because of these, logic programming is relegated to solving niche problems in various domains.
 Just like functional programming though, the spirit of logic programming can be found in other paradigms through the existence of unification libraries.
 Although logic paradigm is admittedly less relevant than other paradigms, its strange features are definitely useful and worth studying.